 “Oh, hey, Sal.”
 She had a look of genuine concern on her face.
 “Would you like to come out to dinner with us?
 It might cheer you up.”

 As Leah cornered Sal back into the cubicle, Graham put an arm across her shoulder.
-He whispered something in her ear about how they had been “selected” for something.
+He whispered something in her ear about how they might be “selected” for something fairly soon.
 Whatever he said made her beam with excitement.

 Sal was confused.
 “Hey, Leah, I thought you had plans with a friend.”